 Created by XDA member and developer Hootan Parsa, MiXplorer Silver is another great file manager.
 It packs a lot of customization features, including the ability to tweak the theme.
 The app also lets you enable or disable menu options and action buttons.
 MiXplorer also supports tabbed browsing and dual panel in landscape mode.

-You get all major file management options, support for 19 cloud storage services, compress tools, root access, file encryption support, and a lot more.
-It’s clearly one of the most feature-rich file managers you can download, and it recently completed 10 years existence.
+Other highlights include support for all major file management options, compress tools, root access, file encryption support, and much more.
+It’s clearly one of the most feature-rich file managers you can download, and it recently completed 10 years of existence.

 File Manager by InShot

 Additionally, the app also includes a cleaner that can help you remove junk, duplicate files, and unnecessary files.
-InShot File Manager can connect with Google Drive as well but support for other cloud services is absent at the moment.
-The app can let you manage your phone files on your PC and app management is also included.
+InShot File Manager can connect with Google Drive as well, but support for other cloud services is absent at the moment.
+The app can let you manage your phone files on your PC using FTP, and app management is also included.
 The File Manager by InShot regularly receives updates, and the developer says they plan to add several new features to the app, including support for remote file sharing with SMB and NAS and offline file sharing.
 If you want to give it a try, hit the link below.

 You get all major file and folder management tools, including the ability to adjust permissions.
-Root access, SMB support, and archive support is present as well.
-You won’t however get access to cloud storage services.
+Root access, SMB support, and archive support are present as well.
+You won’t, however, get access to cloud storage services.
 Another great feature is NAS support.
 This lets you remotely view and access files on FTP, SFTP, and SMB servers.

 Simple File Manager Pro

 You also get the ability to lock files and folders using a PIN, pattern, or fingerprint.
 It allows accessing root files and comes with a built-in file editor.
 You can use Simple File Manager Pro to convert media files, and customize its theme and colors to your liking.

 Apart from the typical file and folder management options, the app includes a built-in text editor, root access, dual-panel support, a media player with streaming support from LAN, WebDAV, a cloud plugin, and a lot of languages.
 Since the app uses its own design language, it looks slightly different from the other file managers.

 X-plore File Manager

 While Total Commander’s UI is slightly different from other file managers, X-plore File Manager looks completely different, and that’s not necessarily a bad thing.
-It’s also fairly powerful and includes lots of features.
+It’s a fairly powerful file manager and includes lots of features.

 Other notable highlights of the X-Plore File Manager app include root access, a disk map, cloud storage access, a PDF viewer, viewing APK files as ZIP, and configurable buttons and shortcuts.
 There are also a few paid features that require a donation, such as an encrypted vault, video player, Wi-Fi file sharing, SSH file transfer, and the ability to access phone files via a web browser.